 Communication Within Our Borders

-Communicating in languages other than English are critical within the U.S. borders.
+Communicating in languages other than English are critical within the U.S. borders, which is why Spanish language proficiency helps officials communicate with, and understand, those coming into our country.

 Communication Across Borders